-- 4.39 The Council is responsible for an extensive network of more than 225km of public rights of way and cycle lanes.
+- 4.44 The Council is responsible for an extensive network of more than 225km of public rights of way and cycle lanes.
 Cycling levels have increased by over 8% per year since 2006.
 The social, health and environmental benefits are recognised and valued in the emerging CSDP and LTP.
-Building upon the existing network of cycle routes, footpaths and bridleways, new provision is planned across the city. - 4.40 The Council seeks to deliver appropriate and beneficial network development by exercising consultation in the development of strategic network plans and in project design.
+Building upon the existing network of cycle routes, footpaths and bridleways, new provision is planned across the city. - 4.45 The Council seeks to deliver appropriate and beneficial network development by exercising consultation in the development of strategic network plans and in project design.
 Consultations are carried out with Elected Members, statutory consultees for highway changes, national representative bodies such as the British Horse Society (BHS), Cyclists Touring Club (CTC), and Sustrans, as well as the Tyne and Wear

 Local Access Forum and localised interest groups.
 The city benefits from multiple national network routes including NCN Route 1 and 7 and Regional Cycle Network 11 and 70, and the England coastal path National Trail.
+Network development is geared towards growth in cycle trips for work, education, retail and recreational journeys.